 Everyone is becoming digitalised and getting an online presence.
 Hence it is really important to understand all about the Internet.
 It does not matter if you are not from the Computer science background.
 Gaining knowledge is never

 a disadvantage.
 With IoT, you can be ahead in terms of technology.

 It enables employees to cope up with change, problems and stress.
 Organisations tend to have strict deadlines that one must meet daily.
-In such stressful and competitive work environment, one should have resilience to give productive outputs.
+In such a stressful and competitive work environment, one should have the resilience to give productive outputs.

 6. Entrepreneurial and enterprise skills